mietzen/caddy-dns-opnsense/README.md

 # OPNsense module for Caddy

 This package contains a DNS provider module for [Caddy](https://github.com/caddyserver/caddy).
 It is used to manage DNS records in [OPNsense](https://opnsense.org/#) dnsmasq or unbound.
-You can combine it with Caddys DNS-01 ACME challange to get valid TLS certs for internal domains.
+You can combine it with Caddys DNS-01 ACME challenge to get valid TLS certs for internal domains.

 [![Go Reference](https://pkg.go.dev/badge/test.svg)](https://pkg.go.dev/github.com/mietzen/caddy-dns-opnsense)